TimPorter898/the_meaty_bits/README.md

 # the_meaty_bits
-Short and sweet coding bits that i find super interesting
+Short and sweet coding bits that I find super interesting.
+Hope you will to!